cboettig/nonparametric-bayes/inst/examples/sensitivity-allen.md

 ```

-32 data-sets from the same model
+Replicate data-sets from the same model

 ```r